 Unlike the case of groups it has been shown that all covers of a finite dimensional Lie algebras are isomorphic \cite{Moneyhun1994}.
 Also in \cite{Salemkar2011} it is shown that each perfect Lie algebras, up to isomorphism has a unique cover.
-But for arbitrary Lie algebra it is an open problem whether the above result holds or not.
-However Salmekar et al \cite{Salemkar2008} have shown covers are at least isoclinic, for any Lie algebra with finite dimensional Schur multiplier.
-Here one of our main result is to show the same result holds for any arbitrary Lie superalgebra $L$, with $\dim (\mathcal{M}(L))=(m|n)$.
+But for arbitrary Lie algebras it is an open problem whether the above result holds or not.
+However Salmekar et. al., \cite{Salemkar2008}, have shown covers are at least isoclinic, for any arbitrary Lie algebra with finite dimensional Schur multiplier.
+Here we show the same result holds for any arbitrary Lie superalgebra $L$, having finite dimensional multiplier.